Mahi7828/frosty-winter-2023/Episode 1 - The Blind Bot.md

 ```

-Save the file in the ```models``` directory of the package, navigate to the directory and launch the simulator:
+Save the file, navigate to the models directory and launch the simulator:

 ```ign gazebo cub_world.sdf```